nerrad/varying-vagrant-vagrants/README.md

 Some other important things:

-* I've modified the Vagrantfile to do this.
-If someone can come up with a better way then I'm game.
-Currently it appears that VVV only allows one to append a custom file, not overwrite the default.
+* I've used the "Customfile" option available for VVV steup.
+In Customfile is the magic for provisioning either as a php53 or php54 box.
 * the default provision is in the original file.
 The provisioning stuff for apache/php5.3 is found in `provision53.sh`.
 You can still have custom pre and post provision scripts.
 Usage is the same as the original except you prepend "-53" to the script name (i.e. `provision-pre-53.sh` or `provision-post-53.sh`)
 * custom db imports/site setup works the same as default VVV however, you will want to make any modifications to the "Virtual Hosts" for any custom domains.
 To do so go to `config/apache-config/apachehosts.vhost` and add in your VirtualHost instructions in there.
 * **DO NOT** have both boxes running at the same time.
 While it's possible to start them both up, they are both setup to share the same domains/ip address and obviously that will make things not work.
 So don't blow up the universe.
 Just use one box at a time (get familiar with `vagrant suspend` and `vagrant resume`)
 * for an example of how to setup a domain that works with multiple subdirectories (for fast provisioning of multiple wp installs, see what i did with the wp.dev domain).
 Note, that if you add a sub-folder to the /www/ directory and install wordpress in it then `wp.dev/sub-folder/` will automatically work with apache/php53 for permalinks.
-Permalinks will also work with the nginx setup, however you do have to add the subdirectory to `config/nginx-config/sites/wp.dev.conf/` using the same format in there as what I've already put in there.
+Permalinks will also work with the nginx setup, however you do have to add the subdirectory to `www/vvv-nginx.conf/` using the same format in there as what I've already put in there.
 Make sure you either re provision your vm or restart the nginx service after your change.

 ### How can you help?